 Online Impact Assessment Tool

 MiSP uses a ‘Class Impact’ survey service to measure the impact of .b, Paws b and .breathe for pupils and teachers in the classroom.
 Teachers and pupils in schools nationwide complete online questionnaires within one month of the last lesson of the course.
 They report on how much they enjoyed the course and how useful they had found it as well as indicating specific areas of impact such as coping with difficulty, concentration, exams, sleep and noticing more of the ‘good stuff’ in life.

 MiSP Summary Reports

-Between September 2016 and December 2020, 15,368 pupils have given their feedback on our curricula, and 537 teachers have told us what it is like to teach Paws b, .b and .breathe!
+Since September 2016 pupils have given their feedback on our curricula, and teachers have told us what it is like to teach Paws b, .b and .breathe!

 Read and download summary PDF reports to share with all SLT, governors, parents, staff and pupils themselves.